 - Remember, changing to online courses is new and unexpected for professors as well, so don’t expect them to get it all right.
 Increasing your communication will help both you and your professor succeed.

-- Stay off of social media, turn off the TV, and put down the PS4 controller when you are participating in your online courses.
+- Stay off social media, turn off the TV, and put down the PS4 controller when participating in your online courses.